Lumarstar/AISG_Foundations_In_AI/Introduction to Python/notes.md

 #### Adding elements

 The `+` operator pastes the contents of two lists together.
+This is called "extending a list".
 Here is an example to illustrate that:
 ```python
   list_one = ['a', 'b']
   list_two = ['c', 'd']